denisewafaespano-code/ECE2112-ProgrammingAssignment3/README.md

 ```
 As required by the programming assignment, checking the shape confirms the final DataFrame contains exactly three rows and five columns (3,5).

+<div style="border-bottom: 1px solid gray; margin-bottom: 5px;"></div>

+Thank you for reading!

+To see the main Python program for Programming Assignment 2, click this \ and download.
+Open on Jupyter Notebook, then run all cells.

+**READ ME file Version History:**

+September 4, 2026 - Initial README output uploaded.